Travel Notes on Hong Kong

 Here’s a place I’ve been meaning to go to.
 One of the sushi places you’ll need to make reservations way in advance.
 I tried to go given all the locals raving about this place over all the other Michelin Star rated sushi venues.
 If you do get a seat, be prepared to shell out plenty for the omakaze.
 You’ll understand why people say it would be cheaper to fly to Japan and have sushi.

-If you want more places, check out these sites:
+If you want more places, check out The Eater Hong Kong Heatmap: Where to Eat Right Now

 Hope these notes help in some way.
 Feel free to comment and/or pass this on.
 And check back again because I’ll be updating it every time I head back to the city that started my journeys.